 We realize that your choice of a Neuroradiology Fellowship is difficult and that considerations include the academic program, faculty, work environment, geographical location and other personal issues.
 We also recognize the personal commitment it takes on your part to extend your training and improve your skills.
 Please know that we take your commitment seriously and commit to train you as best we know how.
 Finally, it is our responsibility to help guide you in your job search and to help you obtain the job of your choice.

-Neuroimaging training includes all aspects of neuroradiology of the head, neck and spine including magnetic resonance imaging, computed tomography, myelography, PET/CT, ultrasound and catheter angiography.
-The fellows spend approximately 28 weeks on rotations that cover CT, MR, advanced techniques and post-processing the majority of which is in MRI and advanced techniques.
+Neuroimaging training includes all aspects of neuroradiology of the head, neck and spine, including magnetic resonance imaging, computed tomography, PET/CT, PET/MR, ultrasound, catheter angiography, and myelography.
+The fellows spend approximately 28 weeks on core rotations that cover CT, MR, advanced imaging as well as image post-processing.

 Dedicated Head/Neck training includes 8 weeks per fellow.
 The Head and Neck Section, led by Dr. Achilles Karagianis, has grown into arguably the most sought after rotation in Neuroradiology.
-The success of this rotation lies in the case material, individual attention and dedication to teaching of the attending staff: Dr. Karagianis was selected as the 2007 Teacher of the Year by the Radiology Residents, and has just recently published a text book on Head and Neck Imaging Variants.
+The success of this rotation lies in the case material, individual attention and dedication to teaching of the attending staff: Dr. Karagianis was selected as the 2007 Teacher of the Year by the Radiology Residents and recently published a text book on Head and Neck Imaging Variants; Dr. Alexander Nemeth is a 3-time recipient of the resident teaching award.
 PET/CT imaging as it is applied in head/neck cancer is a growing component of the training program and will further enhance the educational experience.
-The Head/Neck Section performs some procedures including relevant biopsies and sialography.

 The procedure experience can be subdivided into three distinct areas: diagnostic catheter angiography, neuroendovascular therapeutics and percutaneous spine procedures.